W427697/Discord-/docs/sharing/embed.md

 ## Embed stories on other platforms

-Every platform has different levels of embedded support.
+Every platform has different levels of embed support.
 Check the documentation of your service to see how they recommend embedding external content.

 <details>